 Abbott hits highway hypocrisy: 1970

-Sammie Abbott co-chair of the Emergency Committee on the Transportation Crisis (ECTC) points his finger toward Washington highway director Thomas F. Airis before the D.C.
+Sammie Abbott publicity director of the Emergency Committee on the Transportation Crisis (ECTC) points his finger toward Washington highway director Thomas F. Airis before the D.C.
 City Council January 29, 1970.

-Seated beside Abbott is Reginald Booker, co-chair of ECTC.
+Seated beside Abbott is Reginald Booker, chair of ECTC.

 Abbott forcefully denouncing continued plans to build a network of highways in the city that would split neighborhoods and deny funding to mass transportation during a 30 minute tirade that was repeatedly halted by applause from the 100 people in the audience.

 Airis, who had earlier testified in favor of the freeway plan of south and east legs of the inner loop freeway and the north central freeway to Silver Spring, was frequently the target of Abbott’s ire.

 Abbott saved his best punch-line for last, reading a letter from the West Montgomery Citizens Association opposing construction of another beltway and bringing access roads into residential neighborhoods.

 “And who is the vice chairman of this organization?
 None other than Mrs. Thomas F. Airis, the wife of the same Mr. Airis who is desecrating the city of Washington and doesn’t event live in this city,” Abbott railed.

 Abbott then berated the department for practicing “institutional racism” by employing an all-white planning staff in the highway department.